lramac3/betwixt/README.md

 ## Features

 All features in Betwixt are centered around the main map.
-Users can add several locations with tag names in the upper left hand corner and use the other features for calculating a number of interesting points of interest.

 ### Midpoint